 Welcome to living on a narrowboat

 Welcome to Living On A Narrowboat.
 I hope you find it useful regardless of whether you are a seasoned narrowboat owner or are just taking the first tentative steps towards a life on the cut.
+Before I tell you more about the site, I would like to offer you a gift to make your search for narrowboat information a little easier.
+It’s a free guide packed with information about living on a narrowboat and the issues faced by all narrowboat owners.

 My name is Paul Smith.
 After fifteen years of managing pubs for a national chain followed by a further decade and a half of running my own businesses I am finally doing something that I enjoy.
 I have swapped a pen for a pruning saw and my car for a ride on lawn mower.
 I look after the beautiful grounds surrounding Calcutt Boats two narrowboat marinas on the Grand Union canal deep in the heart of rural Warwickshire.
 I live there too.